MrSaints/www-jekyll.fyianlai.com/_posts/2014-05-21-passwords-youre-doing-it-wrong.md

 I can only identify [six key reasons](http://security.stackexchange.com/questions/33470/what-technical-reasons-are-there-to-have-low-maximum-password-lengths) why any website would choose to set an upper bound limit on a user's password:

-1. The use of legacy systems and/or a legacy password hashing function.
+1. The use of legacy systems and/or a legacy password hashing function;
-2. Convention and/or a guideline set by a very naïve, higher authority.
+2. Convention and/or a guideline set by a very naïve, higher authority;
-3. To store the password in plaintext or encrypted plaintext (different from hashing) [to accommodate a database schema].
+3. To store the password in plaintext or encrypted plaintext (different from hashing) [to accommodate a database schema];
-4. Developing from point 3: to prevent injection-based attacks.
+4. Developing from point 3: to prevent injection-based attacks;
 5. _Reduce likelihood of users forgetting?_
 6. To mitigate (D)DoS attacks.